meet-projects/Y1YL-Labs/FrontEnd Project Intro/README.md

 ### Extra points for:
 - Use of Bootstrap
-- Use of Three.js
-- Storyboard
-- Wireframe
+- Wireframe and/or planning documents

 ## Workflow: